 At 14, he began cycling, and during his first year he won both the Road and Track National Championships.
 The following year he was invited to live and at the U.S. Olympic Training Center in Colorado Springs, Colorado.

-In 2012, he once again began competing internationally and has recently earned four Master World Track Championship titles and set three Master World Records.
-Today, David is a successful cycling coach and public speaker.
+Recently, he once again began competing internationally and has earned four Master World Track Championship titles and set three Master World Records in 2013-2015.
+Today, David is still competing and is a successful cycling coach and public speaker.